hackatonITakademy/Documentation/README.md

     	"_token": "token"
 }

-// Retour des erreurs :
+// Return 422 errors example :
 {
     "name": [
         "The name may not be greater than 191 characters."